atk4/dsql/docs/advanced.rst

     return $connection->execute($this);

-:php:class:`Connection_Proxy` class would re-execute the query with a different connection class.
-In other words :php:class:`Connection_Proxy` allows you to "wrap" your actual connection class.
+:php:class:`ProxyConnection` class would re-execute the query with a different connection class.
+In other words :php:class:`ProxyConnection` allows you to "wrap" your actual connection class.
 As a benefit you get to extend :php:class:`Proxy` class implementing some unified features that would work with any other connection class.
 Often this will require you to know externals, but let's build a proxy class that will add "DELAYED" options for all INSERT operations::

-    class Connection_DelayInserts extends \atk4\dsql\Connection_Proxy
+    class Connection_DelayInserts extends \atk4\dsql\ProxyConnection
     {
         function execute(\atk4\dsql\Expression $expr)
         {